stuysu/epsilon-functions/CONTRIBUTING.md

 At this time, StuySU IT is **not** accepting external contributions.
 The following documentation is meant for Directors.

+As of 10/13/25, Epsilon functions are stored at `/srv/supabase/supabase/docker/volumes/functions` on the Supabase DigitalOcean server.

 ## Development Stack

 [Supabase Edge Functions](https://supabase.com/docs/guides/functions) are